TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 aliases = ["/products/arduino-libraries/tc-menu/tcmenu-tagval-protocol-documenation/"]
 +++

 embedCONTROL local area transmissions use a protocol called TagVal with the option of sending binary data using Raw messages.
-TagVal is a simple and lightweight protocol that has implementations on device for Arduino and mbed, [Java as an API]({{< relref "tcmenu-java-api-to-arduino-remote-control.md" >}}), [Javascript using embedCONTROL.JS](https://github.com/davetcc/embedcontrolJS) and there is also a .NET implementation should someone step forward to help productionize it.
-As its name suggests TagVal is a Tag to Value protocol, somewhat like a Map in most high level languages.
+TagVal is a simple and lightweight protocol that has implementations on device for Arduino and mbed, and developer APIs in [Java]({{< relref "tcmenu-java-api-to-arduino-remote-control.md" >}}), [Javascript](https://github.com/davetcc/embedcontrolJS), [Python](https://github.com/davetcc/tcmenu-python), Dart* and DotNet*.

 If you are working in a language where an API is provided, you don't need to understand the protocol as the API deals with the protocol.

-Before reading this, I recommend that you've tried generating a menu, read through at least the [quick start documentation]({{< relref "tcmenu-overview-quick-start.md" >}}) and the reference material (see getting the code section on the right).
+This guide assumes you've read the [quick start documentation]({{< relref "tcmenu-overview-quick-start.md" >}}) and the reference material (see getting the code section on the right).

 {{< blockClear "left" >}}

 ## The basics of a TagVal message

+As its name suggests TagVal is a Tag to Value protocol, somewhat like a Map in most high level languages.
 In tcMenu a message always starts with the byte `0x01` followed by the protocol; which in the case of TagVal is `0x01`.
 Following the protocol ID is the protocol specific block, here we discuss TagVal protocol.
-Finally all messages end with a <0x02> regardless of protocol.
+Finally, all messages end with a <0x02> regardless of protocol.

 Let us take a look at the simplest possible message in wire format: